cacodcar/cacodcar.github.io/_posts/8_25_2020Constrained_Regression.md

 \end{align*}
 $$

-Here is how we sould solve this python 3.7  with numpy
+Here is how we sould solve this python 3.7  with numpy.
+Numpy is quite fast, a problem with 20 constraints and $x\in\mathcal{R}^100$ took  on average 0.15 seconds to solve on my desktop.

 ```python
 import numpy